 - Vanilla extract doesn’t have an expiration date.
 It will last indefinitely.

 - When the bottle runs out, add more vodka and let it age again.
-The pods are potent enough for a second go-around.
-You can continue to do this until you notice that the vanilla has lost its potency.
+The beans are potent enough for a second go-around (although they will be slightly less potent).

 Pure Vanilla Extract Recipe